Big Goals. Small Steps.

 I am developing my own structure because otherwise I will get lost in random activity.
 I’m working to identify new opportunities for personal fulfillment and holding myself to task, including expanding my educational and gerontological consulting activities and writing.
 I am not allowing myself to become overwhelmed even though at times I feel uncertain and anxious.
 Specific focus and time limits are powerful tools for promoting achievement.
 Yet, as I test the waters, I am allowing this next phase to unfold gradually and naturally.
 The process is the same as when I started my tenure at the university only a little less scary, because I have learned that activities generate new activities.
 I also learned way back then, it’s okay to ask for help and I am receptive to “followership” as well as “leadership.”

-Ilene Nathanson is currently retiring from full time employment as Co-Founder and Chief Administrator of the Long Island University Collaborative MSW Program where she has served as a Full Professor, Social Work.
+Ilene Nathanson just retired from full time employment as Co-Founder and Chief Administrator of the Long Island University Collaborative MSW Program where she served as a Full Professor, Social Work.
 Her specialties include gerontology, clinical social work and health policy.
 Ilene has been a pioneer in promoting multidisciplinary practice with older adults, as evidenced in the publication, Elder Practice: A Multidisciplinary Approach.
 She received her “induction into gerontology” at the Brookdale Center on Aging of Hunter College.
 She is also recognized for her contributions to the development of the Nathanson-Giffords ethics scale for the social work profession.